szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Starts off dealing 4d12 piercing damage
 - Scales with level, increased damage by 1d12 every two levels, up to 6d12 at level 11
 - Uses saves vs. Breath instead of saves vs. Death

+**Component 491:** Make Spike Stones deal also slashing damage so it's more effective than Spike Growth

+This improves the spell in the following ways:

+- Increases the very underwhelming 2d4 piercing damage to 4d4 combined piercing and slashing damage.
+- Forces a save vs. Breath saving throw instead of Spell
+- Increases the movement rate penalty from 30% to 50% when save fails.

 </details>